 Aloha!
 Are you trying to decide where to stay on Maui?

-We’ve visited the island of Maui more than a dozen times over the years, staying in all the main areas of the island.
-And we’ve just returned from another delightful Maui trip.
+We’ve vacationed on the island of Maui more than a dozen times over the years, staying in all the main areas of the island.

-Here’s our definitive guide to the best places to stay in Maui – together with recommendations for the best Maui hotels, condos and resorts in each area (34 resorts in total).
+Here’s our definitive guide to the best places to stay in Maui – together with our recommendations for hotels and vacation rentals in each area (many of which we’ve personally bedded down in).

 Contents: Best places to stay in Maui, Hawaii

-One of the interesting facts about Hawaii that might surprise you is that while Maui is the second largest Hawaiian island, it isn’t huge (48 miles long and 27 miles wide).
+One interesting tidbit about Hawaii that might surprise you is that while Maui is the second largest Hawaiian island, it isn’t huge (48 miles long and 27 miles wide).

 But its landscape is so varied with different micro-climates – from the dry beachcombing territory of Kihei to lush Hana – that it feels bigger than it is.